cockroachdb/docs/src/current/v23.1/goldengate.md

 This page describes the GoldenGate functionality at a high level and assumes some familiarity with this tool.
 For detailed information, refer to the [Oracle GoldenGate documentation](https://docs.oracle.com/en/middleware/goldengate/core/21.3/index.html).

+For limitations on what PostgreSQL and CockroachDB features are supported, refer to Oracle's [Details of Supported PostgreSQL Data Types](https://docs.oracle.com/en/middleware/goldengate/core/19.1/gghdb/understanding-whats-supported-postgresql.html).

 ## Before you begin

 - Oracle GoldenGate runs as a process separate from CockroachDB and the source database.
 Ensure your host meets the [minimum requirements](https://docs.oracle.com/en/middleware/goldengate/core/21.3/installing/overview.html).

-- Install the [Oracle for Postgres Libraries](https://www.oracle.com/middleware/technologies/goldengate-downloads.html) and ensure [libpg](https://www.postgresql.org/download/linux/redhat/) is available on the Oracle Goldengate host:
+- Install the [Oracle for Postgres Libraries](https://www.oracle.com/middleware/technologies/goldengate-downloads.html) and ensure [libpg](https://www.postgresql.org/download/linux/redhat/) is available on the Oracle GoldenGate host:

 - Ensure that you have an Oracle client installed that is compatible with the host Oracle version.
 This can be done by doing a full Oracle install, or just the client libraries.

 - Ensure that you have the two required Oracle GoldenGate installations:

     1. [Oracle Golden Gate for Oracle](https://www.oracle.com/middleware/technologies/goldengate-downloads.html) is required to pull source data and route it to proper trail files.
-    1. [Oracle Golden Gate for PostgreSQL](https://www.oracle.com/middleware/technologies/goldengate-downloads.html) is required to push that data over to CockroachDB.
+    1. [Oracle Golden Gate for PostgreSQL](https://www.oracle.com/middleware/technologies/goldengate-downloads.html) is required to pull data from the trail files to CockroachD.

 - For CockroachDB clusters running v22.1 and earlier, enable the following cluster settings: